fondberg/spotcast/README.md

  - `uri` is the spotify uri, supports all uris including track (limit to one track)
  - `random_song` optional parameter that starts the playback at a random position in the playlist
  - `repeat` optional parameter that repeats the playlist/track
+ - `shuffle` optional parameter to set shuffle mode for playback.
+ - `offset` optional paramter to set offset mode for playback.
+0 is the first song.

 optionally you can specify the `entity_id` of an existing home assistant chromecast mediaplayer like:
 ```